COLUMBUS SPECIAL EVENTS

 • Fireworks.

 A Block Party Permit is issued for the closure of a block and/or street for residents of the block and their families.
 There is no marketing and/or community advertising for the block party and the block party is not open to the public.
 Alcohol is not permitted on the streets of a residential block party.
-Church festivals, fairs, cookouts and/or giveaways are excluded from residential block parties and should complete the Special Event Application process.
+Church festivals, fairs, cookouts and/or giveaways are excluded from residential block parties, and should complete the Special Event Application process.
 The deadline to submit the Block Party Application is 30 days prior to the block party.
 The Office of Special Events accepts applications up to one year in advance of an event.
 The official submission date is the date the completed application is received.

 A Film Permit is issued for any commercial purpose filming and/or photoshoots within the City of Columbus parks or streets.
 Non-Commercial, still and/or personal photographers require a permit when: